-As a member of our plan, you have the right to get several kinds of information from us.
+As a member of Wellcare TexanPlus Patriot Giveback (HMO), you have the right to get several kinds of information from us.
 (As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
 This includes getting the information in languages other than English and in large print or other alternate formats.)